mlr-org/mcboost/cran-comments.md

 ## Reason for resubmission

-- Removed dependency on package mlr3proba that was removed from CRAN.
+Removed dependency on package mlr3proba that was removed from CRAN.
+Apologies for not being able to upload a new version in time.

 ## R CMD check